nextgis/docs_toolbox/source/tools.rst

 Inputs:

 * XLS(X) file.
 Excel file with explication report.
 * Latitude of anchor point.
-EPSG 4326 coordinate system. use dot as a separator.
+EPSG 4326 coordinate system.
+Use dot as a separator.
 * Longitude of anchor point.
-EPSG 4326 coordinate system. use dot as a separator.
+EPSG 4326 coordinate system.
+Use dot as a separator.

 .. note::
     Due to inaccuracies in measuring angles and distances on the ground, the first point of the output polygon may be farther from the last than on the ground.
 As a rule, the difference does not exceed 2-3 meters.